 - Tenants would often report moths because they are concerned about their clothes, or because they found damaged items in their wardrobes.

 - In most instances, the landlord would pay for the treatment.
-Exceptionally the block management company takes responsibility if the infestation affects the building as a whole.
+Exceptionally, the block management company takes responsibility if the infestation affects the building as a whole.

 - The best way to solve a fly problem is to remove the condition that is allowing them to thrive.
 A treatment will only kill off the flies while the pesticides are active.
-But if the favourable conditions remain, the infestation will return.
+And if the favourable conditions remain, the infestation will return.

 - House flies and fruit flies are often associated with poor housekeeping that would normally be the responsibility of the tenant.